SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 The USDN protocol is comprised of two main components: the _vault_ and the _long side_, each having a balance of the underlying asset.
-The sum of these balances does not change unless a deposit or withdrawal is made towards the vault (see @sec:token), a long position was opened, some protocol fees are taken, or liquidation rewards are given out to an actor of the protocol.
+The sum of these balances does not change unless a deposit or withdrawal is made towards the vault (see @sec:token), a new long position is opened, some protocol fees are taken, or liquidation rewards are given out to an actor of the protocol.
 Any change in the long side balance due to a change in the underlying asset price or
 #glspl("funding") is compensated by an equal but opposite change in the vault balance.

 The vault holds the amount of underlying assets necessary to back the value of the USDN token (see @sec:token_price).